Gender pay gap reporting 2024/25: what’s required?

 How do I calculate this data?

 The government website has advice about how to calculate the required figures.
 Good HR systems should be able to calculate this data for you automatically.
-You may also want to ask your payroll and HR software provider for support.
+Or you could ask your payroll and HR software provider for support.

 Where do I submit my organisation’s gender pay gap?